 How was it achieved?

-The Antioquian scientist Óscar Macías —who is currently in Amsterdam and is the only Latin American to participate in the research— and his team knew that the Sagittarius galaxy could be observed from Earth and from human vision it can only be seen through the bubbles.
+The Antioquian scientist Óscar Macías —who is currently in Amsterdam and is the only Latin American to participate in the research— and his team knew that the Sagittarius galaxy might be observed from Earth and from human vision it can only be seen through the bubbles.
 That is to say, at the other end of the Earth, passing through the Fermi bubbles, is the galaxy.

 This location of all the elements allowed scientists to observe the Fermi cocoon and the stars of the Sagittarius galaxy.

-Undoubtedly, this discovery will change what was believed about the satellite galaxies because it was believed that within them there were no star births, no gases, and no new elements emanating energy.
+Undoubtedly, this discovery will change what was believed regarding the satellite galaxies because it was believed that within them there were no star births, no gases, and no new elements emanating energy.
 “It was thought that due to its narrow orbit around the Milky Way, it lost most of its interstellar gas and its stars were torn from the core in long streams,” says the professor.

 That is why there were only two alternatives: either the gamma rays came from dark matter that annihilates and produces light (when dark matter dies, this type of energy is produced) or pulsars emit this radiation.
 They have already ruled out that it is dark matter, so the last option is pulsars.